ubc-vision-lab/ShapeTapper-Analysis/README.md

 How to use this analysis package:

+ - Make sure that you have Python 2.7 installed on your machine, with the following packages in your environment: OpenCV2 (cv2), NumPy, SciPy, Numba

  - Ensure that the shape images are all in a subdirectory of this folder named `Shape/`

  - Make a patient subdirectory in this folder, for example `DF/`.